Fatbirder's Top 1000 Birding Websites

 RSPB INSH MARSHES-DARK BOARDED BEAUTY-HIGHLANDS-SCOTLAND

-I have just returned from a fantastic weekend in Scotland with Jenna, where we added many macro moths to our life list.
-I met up with my good friend James Hunter from Kent, and we spent the entire night trapping.
-Here are a few of the species we trapped:
+I have just returned from a fantastic weekend in Scotland with Jenna, during which we added numerous macro moths to our life lists.
+I met up with my good friend James Hunter from Kent, and together we spent the night at the traps.
+Among the species we recorded were:

 Riband Wave